World's largest drive-in movie theater could land in Florida

-The five-screen Florida theater, dubbed the ‘Lighthouse 5,’ would not only be the largest drive-in movie theater in the world – a claim he had verified by the Guinness Book of World Records – but an eventual destination complete with camp and RV grounds, restaurants and shops, according to Spencer Folmar of SpenceTF, LLC.
+The five-screen Florida theater, dubbed the “Lighthouse 5” would not only be the largest drive-in movie theater in the world – a claim verified by the Guinness Book of World Records – but an eventual destination complete with camp and RV grounds, restaurants and shops, according to Spencer Folmar of SpenceTF, LLC.

 EUSTIS – City commissioners at a special meeting on Thursday are expected to consider selling city-owned commercial property to a developer who wants to build a huge $1 million drive-in theater there.